Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 How to propagate Lucky Bamboo from the top crown of leaves

-Cut the top crown of Lucky Bamboo leaves bearing about 3 in. of stem.
+Cut the top crown of Lucky Bamboo leaves bearing about 3 inches of stem.
 Dip the lower cut-end of the crown of leaves in a rooting hormone to hasten rooting.

 Insert the stem of the crown of leaves in moist, free-draining rooting soil and slightly firm the soil around the stem.